Diego Ramirez Islands & Drake Passage National Park: Flora

 Vegetation in this territory exhibits high endemism due to harsh climatic conditions.
 It is dominated by graminoids, peat-forming plants and diminutive lichens and mosses adapted to cold, windy environments.
 There are no native forests on the islands; the southernmost forests occur on nearby Hornos Island within the Cape Horn National Park.

 Fauna

 Aphrastura subantarctica, the subantarctic rayadito, endemic to the Diego Ramírez Islands.

 Birds dominate the fauna; the wandering albatross (Diomedea exulans)—the largest flying bird with a wingspan up to 3.5 m—is iconic in the area.
 Large numbers of penguins also occur.
 The archipelago is the only known home of the subantarctic rayadito (Aphrastura subantarctica, described in 2022).
 There are no native resident land mammals, making this one of the few island groups without recorded invasive terrestrial fauna.
 Marine mammals such as elephant seals and other pinnipeds are present.

-The conservation degree carried by the National Park cathegory takes importance because this is one of the only sites worldwide without Introduced species yet.
+The conservation degree carried by the National Park category takes importance because this is one of the only sites worldwide without Introduced species yet.